EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The secret (Section 11.1 of {{RFC8152}}) SHALL be the ECDH shared secret as defined in Section 12.4.1 of {{RFC8152}}.

 * The salt (Section 11.1 of {{RFC8152}}) SHALL be the PSK when EDHOC is authenticated with symmetric keys, and the empty byte string when EDHOC is authenticated with asymmetric keys.
-The secret and the salt are both inputs to the HKDF extract stage. and the PSK is used as 'salt' to simplify implementation.
+The secret and the salt are both inputs to the HKDF extract stage and the PSK is used as 'salt' to simplify implementation.
 Note that {{RFC5869}} specifies that if the salt is not provided, it is set to a string of zeros (see Section 2.2 of {{RFC5869}}).
 For implementation purposes, not providing the salt is the same as setting the salt to the empty byte string.

 * The fields in the context information COSE_KDF_Context (Section 11.2 of {{RFC8152}}) SHALL have the following values: